ros-navigation/navigation2/nav2_map_server/README.md

 - `map_server`
 - `map_saver`
-- `mapio` library
+- `map_io` library

 `map_server` is responsible for loading the map from a file through command-line interface or by using serice requests.
-The main concept is to have `MapLoader` abstract base class and type-specific map loaders which derive from this class.
-There is currently one such derived class, the `OccGridLoader`, which converts an input image to an OccupancyGrid and makes this available via topic and service interfaces.
-The `MapServer` class is a ROS2 node that uses the appropriate loader, based on an input parameter.

 `map_saver` saves the map into a file.
 Like `map_server`, it has an ability to save the map from command-line or by calling a service.

-`mapio` - is a map input-output library.
+`map_io` - is a map input-output library.
 The library is designed to be an object-independent in order to allow easily save/load map from external code just by calling necessary function.
 This library is also used by `map_loader` and `map_saver` to work.
 Currently it contains OccupancyGrid saving/loading functions moved from the rest part of map server code.
-Like `OccGridLoader`, it also designed to be replaceble for a new IO library (e.g. for library with new map encoding method or any other library supporting costmaps, multifloor maps, etc...).
+It is designed to be replaceble for a new IO library (e.g. for library with new map encoding method or any other library supporting costmaps, multifloor maps, etc...).

 ### CLI-usage